 Don’t drive until your healthcare provider says it’s OK.

-Don’t have sexual intercourse until after you’ve had a follow-up appointment with your healthcare provider and you have decided on a birth control method.
+Don’t have sexual intercourse until after you’ve had a checkup with your healthcare provider and you have decided on a birth control method.

 Make a follow-up appointment as directed by our staff.